ConacBreslin/Face-your-fears/README.md

 5. Understand when they answer correctly.
 6. See the correct answer if they answer incorrectly.
 7. Follow their progress  throughout the quiz.
-8. Understand their perforance on the final page.
+8. Understand their performance on the final page.
-9. Be able to  play again or quit the page at the end.
+9. Be able to  play again or quit the game at the end.
 ## Strategy
 The quiz should be a simple and attractive design with sufficient interactivity to engage players of any age or ability.